cyl3392207/msblogs/UsingPolicy1.md

 -	restrict resource creation to specific types
 -	restrict resource creation to specific locations
 -	restrict role assignments to only specific roles

+## About Policy Assignment
+Similr to RBAC, which enables share of subscriptions for multiple departments by giving permission on resource group level, Policy can also be assigned at subscription level and resource group level ( resource level is also supported but only for some advanced cases).
+Therefore, depending on the nature of your policy, you may choose to assign it onto different level.
+As previosly noted, the policy evaluation on the resource will include all rules from its parent scopes, so be careful that when you have subscription level rules and resource group level rules.
+Do necessary testing on your non-production subscription, before you roll out the policies to production environment.

 In my next blog, I’ll talk about how to use Resource Policy for finer granularity control over resources.